Paul Holmgren

 Paul Howard Holmgren (born December 2, 1955) is an American former professional ice hockey player and executive.
 He previously served as the general manager and president of the Philadelphia Flyers of the National Hockey League (NHL).
-As a player, he featured in the 1980 Stanley Cup Finals with the Flyers.
+As a player, he featured in the 1980 Stanley Cup Final with the Flyers.

-He is currently a Senior Advisor to Dave Scott, Comcast Spectacor Chairman and CEO and Governor of the Flyers.
-He played 10 NHL seasons for the Flyers and Minnesota North Stars.
-After his playing career ended he moved into coaching, serving as head coach of the Flyers and Hartford Whalers, and later went into management.
+He is currently a senior advisor to Dan Hilferty, Comcast Spectacor Chairman and CEO and Governor of the Flyers.
+He played ten NHL seasons for the Flyers and Minnesota North Stars.
+After his playing career ended, he moved into coaching, serving as head coach of the Flyers and Hartford Whalers, and later went into management.

 Holmgren is a resident of the Somerset section of Franklin Township, Somerset County, New Jersey and of the Jersey Shore community of Avalon.

 Early life

 Paul Holmgren began skating as early as age two thanks to his dad who flooded the empty lot next to their house in St. Paul, Minnesota.
 He and his older brother Mark began playing organized hockey at age six.
 He skated for St. Paul Harding High School and played in the legendary Minnesota State High School Hockey Tournament.
 When his schoolboy days were over, he played a year of junior hockey with the St. Paul Vulcans of the Midwest Junior Hockey League in 1973-74 and was then selected to be part of the US junior national team to compete in the 1974 World Junior Ice Hockey Championships in Leningrad.